25 of the most expensive science experiments in human history

 The Very Large Array (VLA) is an interferometer comprising an arrangement of 27 radio telescopes spread in a Y-shape in New Mexico.
 The project, proposed in 1967 and formally completed in 1981, cost $78.6 million in 1972 dollars (around $477 million today).
 Astronomers use the VLA to study such things as black holes, gamma-ray bursts, radio galaxies, and more.
 The facility is a product of the National Science Foundation’s National Radio Astronomy Observatory.
 In September 2017 the Very Large Array Sky Survey began, an attempt to capture 80% of Earth’s sky in three scans, thus discovering around 10 million previously unknown objects.

 Neptune is the world’s largest undersea observatory, a 500-mile seafloor loop of fiber-optic cable spread across the San Juan de Fuca tectonic plate.
+It's a joint effort between the National Science Foundation in the United States and Canada’s University of Victoria.
 The structure allows for unprecedented ability, including plugging directly into the internet from the ocean floor and conducting long-term studies of seafloor volcanoes, earthquakes, and subduction zones.
-A joint effort between the National Science Foundation in the United States and Canada’s University of Victoria, the laboratory cost about $97 million to get underway.

 Funded by the National Science Foundation and requiring $197 million to build, Earthscope is an observatory that uses geophysical techniques to record data over 3.8 million square miles.
 Including boreholes into an active fault zone, seismographs, tiltmeters, and magnetotelluric stations, Earthscope provides insight into the deep structure of the North American continent and its earthquakes and volcanoes, data it makes accessible to the public in real-time.